GaborFicsor/steezy-spatula/README.md

 # Steezy Spatula - cooking made less overwhelming

 Steezy Spatula is a responsive web application aiming to help people who are struggling with the idea of cooking in general, by providing recipes that are easy to follow and without any unnecessary or additional information.
-Agile methodology was used to pland and design throughout development.
+Agile methodology was used to plan and design throughout development.
 A data model was implemented to make features like managing, querying and manipulating data possible for the users of this website who are able to access these features through authorisation.
 Registering to the website will give people permission to handle CRUD functionalities such as, create, read, update and delete.
-For version control GitHub was used.
+For version control, GitHub was used.
 The repository can be found here: [GitHub repository](https://github.com/GaborFicsor/steezy-spatula)

-For the admin panel the default django admin dashboard was used, where the admin is able to perform CRUD functionalities related to every model and object.
+For the admin panel, the default Django admin dashboard was used, where the admin is able to perform CRUD functionalities related to every model and object.

 ![image of the amiresponsive testing](static/images/amiresponsive.png)